Fifth Wall Acquisition Corp. III (NASDAQ:FWAC) Short Interest Update

 Fifth Wall Acquisition Corp.
-III (NASDAQ:FWAC) was the target of a significant drop in short interest in the month of January.
-As of January 15th, there was short interest totalling 1,700 shares, a drop of 98.7% from the December 31st total of 128,000 shares.
-Approximately 0.0% of the company’s stock are sold short.
-Based on an average trading volume of 83,500 shares, the short-interest ratio is currently 0.0 days.
+III (NASDAQ:FWAC) was the target of a significant decrease in short interest in January.
+As of January 15th, there was short interest totalling 1,700 shares, a decrease of 98.7% from the December 31st total of 128,000 shares.
+Currently, 0.0% of the company’s stock are sold short.
+Based on an average daily volume of 83,500 shares, the days-to-cover ratio is presently 0.0 days.

-Shares of NASDAQ:FWAC remained flat at $$9.94 during midday trading on Thursday.
-Fifth Wall Acquisition Corp.
-III has a twelve month low of $9.65 and a twelve month high of $10.75.
-The company’s 50 day simple moving average is $9.85 and its 200 day simple moving average is $9.89.

-Large investors have recently modified their holdings of the stock.
-Senator Investment Group LP acquired a new stake in shares of Fifth Wall Acquisition Corp.
-III during the second quarter worth $4,975,000.
-Bamco Inc. NY acquired a new stake in Fifth Wall Acquisition Corp.
-III in the 2nd quarter valued at $12,437,000.
-Geode Capital Management LLC acquired a new stake in Fifth Wall Acquisition Corp.
-III in the 2nd quarter valued at $520,000.
-DG Capital Management LLC acquired a new stake in Fifth Wall Acquisition Corp.
-III in the 2nd quarter valued at $1,990,000.
-Finally, Royal Bank of Canada acquired a new stake in Fifth Wall Acquisition Corp.
-III in the 2nd quarter valued at $532,000.
-Institutional investors and hedge funds own 85.38% of the company’s stock.
+Large investors have recently added to or reduced their stakes in the stock.
+Glazer Capital LLC increased its holdings in Fifth Wall Acquisition Corp.
+III by 1,335.6% in the third quarter.
+Glazer Capital LLC now owns 10,049 shares of the company’s stock worth $99,000 after buying an additional 9,349 shares during the last quarter.
+Balyasny Asset Management LLC acquired a new position in Fifth Wall Acquisition Corp.
+III during the second quarter valued at approximately $122,000.
+FNY Investment Advisers LLC acquired a new position in Fifth Wall Acquisition Corp.
+III during the third quarter valued at approximately $433,000.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS acquired a new position in Fifth Wall Acquisition Corp.
+III during the second quarter valued at approximately $498,000.
+Finally, Maven Securities LTD acquired a new position in Fifth Wall Acquisition Corp.
+III during the second quarter valued at approximately $498,000.
+Hedge funds and other institutional investors own 85.38% of the company’s stock.

 Fifth Wall Acquisition Corp.
 III intends to effect a merger, share exchange, asset acquisition, share purchase, reorganization, or similar business combination with one or more businesses.
 The company was incorporated in 2021 and is based in Los Angeles, California.